drewkett/hc/README.md

                      success with the text 'No command given'
 ```

-# Build Instructions
+# Install instructions

 This utility is written in Rust.
-The normal build procedure is used
+The normal cargo install procedure works

 ```
-cargo build --release
+cargo install hcp
 ```